strc12/Demo/README.md

 # Demo
-Updated REadme on DEmo file to show syncing!
+Updated Readme on DEmo file to show syncing!